Flight Instructor

 Minimum Experience

-• Candidates must be willing and able to participate in FlightSafety International’s Department of Transportation (DOT) Drug and Alcohol testing program.
+- Candidates must be able and willing to participate in FlightSafety’s DOT Drug and Alcohol testing program.

-• Possession of an unrestricted Airline Transport Pilot (ATP) certificate, or an equivalent Airline Transport Pilot License issued by an ICAO member state.
+- Possession of an unrestricted Airline Transport Pilot (ATP) certificate or an ICAO member state Airline Transport Pilot License is required.

-• Preferred Experience: Prior experience in FAR Part 135, FAR Part 121, or military training environments.
+- Preferred: Experience in FAR Part 135, FAR Part 121, or military training.

 Knowledge, Skills, and Abilities

-• Comprehensive knowledge of aviation safety standards and established practices.
+- Demonstrated knowledge of aviation safety standards and best practices.

 Physical Demands and Work Environment

-Candidates must possess the physical range of body motion necessary to perform specific tasks, including: reaching, exerting pressure, and manipulating rudder and/or anti-torque controls with both feet; reaching and manipulating numerous controls within the simulator device from the instructor's chair; entering and exiting the simulator device via the provided ramp; moving between the instructor station, screen, and podium while instructing in a classroom setting; and exiting a malfunctioned simulator while the device is in a severely pitched attitude.
+Physical range of motion is essential, including the ability to reach, exert pressure, and manipulate rudder controls/anti-torque with both feet; reach and manipulate numerous controls within the simulator from the instructor’s chair; and enter and exit the simulator device via the provided ramp.
+Instructors must also be able to move between the instructor station, screen, and podium in a classroom setting, and safely exit a malfunctioned simulator even when the device is in a severely pitched attitude.
 Specific vision abilities required include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.

 The work environment frequently involves proximity to moving mechanical parts.
-Instructors may occasionally work in high, precarious places and under various outside weather conditions.
-There is also occasional exposure to wet and/or humid conditions, fumes or airborne particles, toxic or caustic chemicals, extreme cold, extreme heat, risk of electrical shock, risk of radiation, and vibration.
+The Flight Instructor may occasionally work in high, precarious places or in outside weather conditions, and may be exposed to wet/humid conditions, fumes/airborne particles, toxic/caustic chemicals, extreme cold/heat, risk of electrical shock, radiation, and vibration.

 FlightSafety International is an Equal Opportunity Employer/Vet/Disabled.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, or disability.